 With a little commitment from you, we believe the board and train programs are highly effective for dogs who have behavioral issues or have training difficulties.

 Only looking for obedience training?
-Consider our day training or class programs.
+Consider one of our day-training programs.
 For any questions or to schedule a consultation, please call us at (310) 828- 3647.